prestonmavady/star-tracker/catalog/README.md

 ```
 catalog.csv
-> 256 brightest stars in the Hipparcos catalog as [HIP_ID, RAdeg, DEdeg, and Vmag]
+> contains the 256 brightest stars in the Hipparcos catalog, stored as [HIP_ID, RAdeg, DEdeg, and Vmag]

 catalog-as-unit-vectors.csv
-> 256 brightest stars in the Hipparcos catalog as [HIP_ID, x, y, z]
+> contains the 256 brightest stars in the Hipparcos catalog, stored as [HIP_ID, x, y, z]

 pairwise-angles.csv
-> all combinations of star pairs and their calculated vector angle as [ID1, ID2, angle]
+> all combinations of star pairs and their calculated vector angle, stored as [ID1, ID2, angle]

 binned-catalog.csv